 Hogle Zoo in Salt Lake City has been a family favorite of ours for years.
-A wonderful place to spend an afternoon almost year-round.
+A wonderful place for families to spend an afternoon almost year-round.
 Home to hundreds of animals.
 Many of them rare and endangered.
-Also dozens that are native to Utah.
-In the last few years, many of the facilities have been impressively upgraded.
+There are also dozens that are native to Utah.
+In the last coupled decades, many of the facilities have been impressively upgraded.

 Nine Mile Canyon in central Utah is an outdoor art gallery.
 It holds quite possibly the largest concentration of Native American rock art in the world.